Gap, Hautes-Alpes: Demographic change

-In 2017, the commune had 40,895 inhabitants.
+Populations of the area corresponding with the commune of Gap at 1 January 2025, including the former communes Chaudun (absorbed in 1895) and Romette (absorbed in 1974).

 Age structure

 The distribution of age groups in the commune of Gap is shown below, in comparison with the Hautes-Alpes department.

 Education

 Gap is situated in the Académie d'Aix-Marseille.

 Schools

 The city administers 12 nursery schools, 13 elementary schools and 6 rural schools.
 There are also several private kindergartens and elementary schools.

 The Department manages five collèges and four lycées of the Provence-Alpes-Côte d'Azur region, the Lycée professionnel Paul-Hariharan, the school of general and farm technology education "Les Emeyères", the Dominique-Villars Lycée and the Aristide-Briand Lycée.

 There are also two private schools, the Lycée professionnel Sévigné and Lycée Saint-Joseph.
 That said, the Lycée professionnel Sévigné is now public.